mjspriggs/overview/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

-## Deprecating and suspending third-party software
+## Suspending and deprecating third-party software
 {: #dep-susp-product}

 New as of 05 October 2021

-Third-party providers can now deprecate and suspend published software from the {{site.data.keyword.Bluemix_notm}} catalog to meet product lifecycle needs.
-When a product or version is deprecated, it remains available for use in the {{site.data.keyword.cloud_notm}} catalog for 90 days.
+As a third-party provider, you can now suspend and deprecate published software from the {{site.data.keyword.cloud_notm}} catalog to meet the needs of your product's lifecycle.
+When you suspend a product or version, it is immediately removed from the catalog.
+When you deprecate a product or version, it remains available for use in the catalog for 90 days.
 After 90 days, it's permanently removed.
-When a product or version is suspended, it's immediately removed from the {{site.data.keyword.cloud_notm}} catalog.

 For more information, see [Deprecating software from the {{site.data.keyword.cloud_notm}} catalog](/docs/sell?topic=sell-deprecate-product) and [Suspending your product from the {{site.data.keyword.cloud_notm}} catalog](/docs/sell?topic=sell-suspend-product).

+## Suspending and deprecating private products
+{: #dep-susp-private-product}

+New as of 05 October 2021

+As a private catalog owner, you can now suspend or deprecate software that's in your private catalogs.
+When you suspend a version of software, it's immediately removed from your private catalog.
+When you deprecate software, it remains available to users with access to the private catalog for 90 days.
+After 90 days, it's permanently removed.

+For more information, see [Deprecating a private product](/docs/account?topic=account-deprecate-product) and [Suspending a version of a private product](/docs/account?topic=account-suspend-product).

+## Filtering the {{site.data.keyword.cloud_notm}} by specific providers
+{: #catalog-provider-filter}

+New as of: 05 October 2021

+The latest enhancements to {{site.data.keyword.cloud_notm}} catalog include support for filtering products by provider name.
+If you're looking for a specific provider's products or curious about how many products that a provider offers, you can use the **Provider** filter to narrow down your search.
+To explore the filter updates, see the [catalog](https://cloud.ibm.com/catalog){: external}.

 ## Securing your resources with context-based restrictions
 {: #cbr-resources}